Community Service & Student Leadership

 • Older students serve as Cardinal Buddies for younger students.
 This school-wide program features one "Buddy" event each month.

-• Older students serve as peer mentors and informal tutors to younger students in their advisory groups.
+• Older students serve as peer mentors and informal tutors to younger students.